-Deutsche Boerse invests in bond trading platform Trumid: sources
+Deutsche Boerse invests in bond trading platform Trumid

 Trumid, which acquired competitor Electronifie earlier this year, hopes to facilitate trading by enabling asset managers and brokers to transact directly and anonymously with one another on its platform.

-The company plans to expand into Europe to extend its offering to its 350 institutional clients, many of which operate globally, one of the sources said.
+The company plans to expand into Europe to extend its offering to its 350 institutional clients, many of which operate globally.

+"There are imminent catalysts for the increased adoption of electronic trading in Europe," Mike Sobel, Trumid's president, said in an interview.
+He said to enter the European market in partnership with Deutsche Boerse was a great opportunity.

 This is not the first time that Deutsche Boerse has taken an equity stake in a fixed income trading startup, having backed London-based Bondcube in 2014.
 Bondcube, however, filed for liquidation in July 2015, three months after its launch.

+“Trumid has already proven its ability to create a new transparent, electronic and efficient credit and bond market place in the U.S.,” Hauke Stars, Deutsche Boerse board member, said in a statement.

-Many of the bond trading platforms launched in recent years have struggled to gain significant traction, in part because of their inability to persuade buyside traders to negotiate prices with each other, in a marketplace where they were traditionally used to letting brokers negotiate prices on their behalf.
+Many of the bond trading platforms launched in the past few have struggled to gain significant traction, in part because of their inability to persuade buyside traders to negotiate prices with each other, in a marketplace where they were traditionally used to letting brokers negotiate prices on their behalf.

 As many of the platforms make money by charging fees on executed trades, their revenues rely on engaged traders and successful negotiations.